-It’s common for campers to shy away from purchasing a large motorhome because they’re worried about finding great campsites.
+It’s common for campers to shy away from purchasing a large motorhome because they’re worried about navigation and finding great campsites.
 In fact, we thought it would be difficult to find good campgrounds for these big rigs as well.
 But we were wrong.

 Campsites for large travel trailers and motorhomes can be found from the east coast to the west coast and everywhere in between.
 If you have a large RV, check out this list!